QBDI/QBDI/docs/source/architecture_support.rst

 The x86-64 support is complete and mature.
 Only a small part of SIMD instructions are covered by our tests but we do not expect any problems with the uncovered ones because their semantic are closely related to the covered ones.
-We currently don't support the followed features:
+We currently don't support the following features:

 - AVX512: the register of this extension isn't supported and will not be restored/backup during the execution
 - privileged instruction: QBDI is an userland (ring3) application and privileged registers aren't managed